By R. J. Garcia

 Whitelaw wasn’t brilliant that night when time became solid as something hit his car.
 That night, he abandoned his car to find the girl sprawled out on the road.
 Her hair weathered around her head like a dark, wet veil.
 It occurred to him, he wasn’t far from the lake.
 If he could get the girl to the water all his problems would be over.
 So he dragged her, feet first, down to the beach with no knowledge of the footprints or blood trails, which played witness.
 Then the impossible happened.
 He heard a moan that made his brain tremble.
 Whitelaw raced back to his car.
 The keys dangled from the ignition.
 He started the engine.
 The car shrieked onto the road, and he didn’t look back.

-Nothing went right that night.
-He felt shaky, his vision blurred.
+Nothing went right.
 A jumble of thoughts filled his mind.
 Fog installed itself on the highway like a permanent fixture.
 He hit the gas, straining for his footing.
 He didn’t see the other car, until it was too late, and he couldn’t stop.

 He jolted back, hearing the swift crumpling sound of rolling metal.
 He squeezed his eyes shut against pain.
 Liquid trickled down his head.
 Why were all these idiots out tonight?
 His brain groaned.
 He turned the key again and again, but nothing happened.
 Before long, flashing blue lights from police cars illuminated the highway.
 His mouth dropped open and shoulders wilted.
 This time, he wasn’t going anywhere.